Classroom Two

 WATER BOTTLES

-LUNCH
+SNACK AND LUNCH

 FAMILY PHOTO ALBUMS

-Photos should reflect your child’s home life: pictures of family members, friends, pets, favorite places, birthday celebrations...whatever is important to your child.
-Please place a headshot of your child in the front window, and try to return the photo album by the beginning of the second week of the summer program.
+We will send home an empty “family photo album” so that you can fill it with photos and return it to school, where it will live.
+Photos should reflect your child’s home life: pictures of family members, friends, pets, favorite places, birthday celebrations… whatever is important to your child.
+Please place a headshot of your child in the front window.
+Please try to return the photo album by the beginning of the second week of the summer program.
 These albums will help bridge home and school, learn about and celebrate each child’s individual identity, find comfort from separation anxiety, and connect with friends.

 DIAPERS AND TOILETING

 We are happy to partner with you to support your child as they make the transition to underwear at school.
-Once your child is toilet trained, we encourage you to develop a routine of helping them use the potty at school before you say goodbye.
+Once your child is toilet-trained, we encourage you to develop a routine of helping them use the potty at school before you say goodbye.

-DRESS FOR WEATHER
+DRESS FOR WEATHER AND MESS

 PARENT-TEACHER COMMUNICATION